A rigorous introduction to linear models: Bayesian Linear Model: Full Conjugate Prior

-Same setting as the semiconjugate prior distribution in Section~\ref{sec:semiconjugate} (p.~\pageref{sec:semiconjugate}).
-We have the likelihood function:
+Consider the same setting as the semi-conjugate prior distribution discussed in Section~\ref{sec:semiconjugate}, the likelihood function---given the regression coefficient $\bbeta$, the design matrix $\bX$, the variance scale $\sigma^2$---is defined as follows:

-which is the same as the likelihood density in the zero-mean model (Section~\ref{sec:bayesian-zero-mean}, p.~\pageref{sec:bayesian-zero-mean}) and the semiconjugate model (Section~\ref{sec:semiconjugate}, p.~\pageref{sec:semiconjugate}).
-But now we specify a Gaussian prior (with unfixed covariance matrix) over the weight parameter, and an inverse-gamma density over the variance parameter by
+which is identical to the likelihood density used in the zero-mean prior model (Section~\ref{sec:bayesian-zero-mean}) and the semi-conjugate model (Section~\ref{sec:semiconjugate}).
+However, in this case, we specify: \begin{itemize} \item An Gaussian prior (the covariance matrix of which is not fixed this time) over the regression coefficient $\bbeta$, where the covariance matrix depends on the variance parameter $\sigma^2$. \item An inverse-Gamma prior over the variance parameter $\sigma^2$, which is known as a \textit{hyperprior} since the variance parameter $\sigma^2$ itself is used as a parameter in the Gaussian prior; see Figure~\ref{fig:blm_fullconjugate} for an illustration. \end{itemize} Specifically, the prior distributions are defined as:

-where again we differentiate from previous descriptions by blue text.
-Note we place an inverse-gamma density over the variance parameter in the full conjugate model instead of a gamma density over the precision (inverse variance) parameter in the semiconjugate case.
-However, it is demonstrable that the two circumstances are identical (via the Jacobian in the change-of-variables formula).
+where the blue-colored terms highlight the differences from earlier models.
+A graphical representation of this Bayesian linear model is provided in Figure~\ref{fig:blm_fullconjugate}.

+Note that, unlike in the semi-conjugate case---where we placed a Gamma prior on the precision $\gamma=1/\sigma^2$---here we directly use an inverse-Gamma prior on the variance $\sigma^2$.
+However, these two approaches are mathematically equivalent.
+This equivalence can be shown using the change-of-variables formula and computing the corresponding Jacobian ``determinant"; see Problem~\ref{prob:equiv_invg_ga_var}.

-Equivalently, we can formulate the prior into one which is called the normal-inverse-gamma (NIG) distribution:
+We can equivalently express the prior as what is also known as the \textit{normal-inverse-Gamma (NIG) distribution} (compare to Definition~\ref{definition:normal_inverse_gamma}):

+where the normal distribution is multivariate, in contrast to the univariate version used in Definition~\ref{definition:normal_inverse_gamma}.